Discovering the Difference Between VR, MR and AR

 Mixed Reality marries the technology of AR and VR to let digital projections interact with real-world objects.
 As Medium points out, “An example would be if you placed a virtual object (a cup for example) onto a real-world object (a table).
 The cup would remain in that same position as you walk or change locations.”

-MR is being incorporated in many of the same ways as VR and AR.
-It is also being used in education.
+Companies have incoporated MR in many of the same ways as VR and AR—primarily, in education.
 The HoloLens from Microsoft is being developed to let students explore and study their own body in a real-time, 3-dimensional experience.

 The Reality of the Matter